 WD

-The WD My Passport SSD 1TB is a portable NVMe‑based external solid‑state drive offering up to 1050 MB/s read and 1000 MB/s write speeds, 256‑bit AES hardware encryption, and a rugged metal‑top design.
-It targets users who need fast, secure, and lightweight storage with a five‑year warranty.
+The WD My Passport 1TB SSD is a ultra‑compact, metal‑cased external solid‑state drive offering up to 1050 MB/s read and 1000 MB/s write speeds with 256‑bit AES hardware encryption and a 5‑year warranty.
+Its tiny 100 × 55 × 9 mm footprint and drop‑resistance make it ideal for mobile professionals who need fast, secure storage on the go.

 Pros